Ouxsoft/LuckByDice/README.md

 dice rolls from dice notation, it can also emulate luck.

 Rolls made with luck enabled have a natural ebb and flow to roll outcomes.
-Rolls made with
+Rolls made with higher luck are more likely to roll higher values.
-higher are more likely to roll higher values. luck it is more probably They are well suited for use with character luck stat which may feature unnatural modification.
+Luck is well suited for use with character's luck stat, which may feature unnatural modification.

 **CLI Test**